 Summary

-Penelope Giosa is a Lecturer in Law at Portsmouth Law School and Co-Convenor of the Researchers' Network at the University of Portsmouth, which is a vibrant and collegial community supporting academics at UoP.
+Penelope Giosa is a Senior Lecturer in Law at Portsmouth Law School and Co-Convenor of the Researchers' Network at the University of Portsmouth, which is a vibrant and collegial community supporting academics at UoP.

 She organises and coordinates the Research Seminars of Portsmouth Law School and she is a member of the editorial team of Portsmouth Law Blog.